jmcampbell2/TidyDataProject/README.md

 You should create one R script called run_analysis.R that does the following.

-  1. Merges the training and the test sets to create one data set.
+  1. Merges the training and the test sets to create one data set
-  2. Extracts only the measurements on the mean and standard deviation for each measurement.
+  2. Extracts only the measurements on the mean and standard deviation for each measurement
   3. Uses descriptive activity names to name the activities in the data set
-  4. Appropriately labels the data set with descriptive variable names.
+  4. Appropriately labels the data set with descriptive variable names
-  5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+  5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject

 ## Included Files
 - 'README.md': This file; explains how all of the scripts work and how they are connected